openebs-archive/openebs-docs/docs/ugndm.md

      path: <devpath> # like /dev/sdb1
    ```

-3. In the above blockdevice CR sample spec, following fields must be filled before applying the YAML.
+2. Modify the created block device CR sample YAML with the partition disk information.
+In the above block device CR sample spec, following fields must be filled before applying the YAML.

    - kubernetes.io/hostname
    - storage